macthecadillac/rosters/README.md

 on your platform.
 If no configuration is found, the program will run with default parameters.

-On Windows, the configuration file is located at `%LOCALAPPDATA%\rosters.toml`.
 On macOS, the configuration file is located at `~/Library/Application Support/rosters.toml`.
 On Unix (with the exception of macOS)/Unix-like (such as Linux) systems with the environmental variable `$XDG_CONFIG_HOME` configured,